Isaac Paredes Player Props: Rays vs. Padres

-Isaac Paredes -- with a slugging percentage of .688 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Blake Snell on the mound, on June 17 at 7:15 PM ET.
+On Sunday, Isaac Paredes (.563 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 4:10 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Padres.
+In his last game he had a hitless showing (0-for-2) against the Padres.

 Isaac Paredes Game Info & Props vs. the Padres